18F/dev-memory/README.md

 # dev-memory
-Place to hold collective arbitrary development-related snippets that don't have other homes
+A place to store collective arbitrary development-related snippets that don't have other homes.